Ohrp Is An Oversight Body Primarily Concerned With:

 • Risk Assessment and Mitigation: Researchers are required to carefully assess the potential risks and benefits of their research and implement appropriate measures to minimize risks and maximize benefits to participants.
 This includes considering both physical and psychological risks.

 • Privacy and Confidentiality: The Common Rule emphasizes the importance of protecting the privacy and confidentiality of research participants' data.
-Researchers must take steps to ensure that participants' identities and sensitive information are protected.
+Researchers must take steps to confirm that participants' identities and sensitive information are protected.

 The Common Rule establishes a system of oversight designed to prevent exploitation and ensure the ethical conduct of human subjects research.
 OHRP plays a vital role in ensuring that institutions comply with these regulations.